A Guide to Cleaning and Speeding up Your Slow Mac

 While it is convenient to drop your most used files on the desktop, the desktop process is constantly running.
-The more files that are there, the more ram is needed to retain the window, subtracting from what would be available for completing tasks.
+The more files that are there, the more ram is needed to retain the window, subtracting from what would be available to complete user tasks.

-Therefore, it is a good idea if you have a lot of files to put them into a couple of folders.
+Therefore, if you have a lot of files on the desktop, it is a good idea to organize them into a couple of folders.

 As mentioned earlier, a lack of available disk space can be a leading cause of slower than expected performance.
 To make the best use of your Mac’s internal storage, macOS includes tools that let you store files remotely in order to save space locally, as well as other options to delete unnecessary files.

 To view recommendations and set options, choose Apple > About this Mac, and select the, “Storage,” radio button in the toolbar.
 In the scroll area, click the, “Manage,” button next to your startup disk, usually called Macintosh HD.
-The resulting dialog shows a table with options to store files in iCloud, remove watched iTunes movies and tv shows, and automatically remove items from the trash after thirty days.
+The resulting dialog shows a table with options to store files in iCloud, remove watched movies and tv shows, review and remove space intensive apps and resources, and automatically remove items from the trash after thirty days.

-You can also view large files, as well as the contents of your Documents and Downloads folders, places where files commonly accumulate.
+You can also view large files, as well as the contents of your Downloads folder or any other folder where files could accumulate.